On the Moy-Prasad filtration: Parahoric subgroups and Moy--Prasad filtration

 (Note that the last two summands can be deleted unless $s=t$.)
 Thus $V'$ is preserved under the action of the image of $\Rx_b$ in $\RPF_{x}$.
-Similarly (but more easily) one can check that the action of the image of $\Rx_b$ in $\RPF_{x}$ for all other $b \in \Phi_K$ preserves $V'$, and the same is true for the image of $T \cap G_{x,0}$ in $\RPF_x$.
+Similarly (but more easily) one can check that the action of the image of $\Rx_b$ in $\RPF_{x}$ for all other $b \in \Phi(\RP_x)$ preserves $V'$, and the same is true for the image of $T \cap G_{x,0}$ in $\RPF_x$.
 Hence $\iota_{K,F}(\RP_x)$ stabilizes $V'$.

 The case of a general group $G$ follows using the observation that, if $a \in \Phi_K$ is multipliable, then each $\alpha \in \Phi_a$ is spanned by the roots of a connected component of the Dynkin diagram $\Dyn(G)$ of $\Phi(G)$ that is of type $A_{2n}$, together with the observation that the above explanation also works for $\Dyn(G)$ being a union of Dynkin diagrams of $A_{2n}$ that are permuted transitively by the action of the absolute Galois group of $K$.
-Thus $V'$ is preserved under the action of $\iota_{K,F}(\RP_x)$, and hence the Diagram \eqref{diagram-iota} commutes.
+Thus $V'$ is preserved under the action of $\iota_{K,F}(\RP_x)$.